Mark Stoneking: Professional career and contributions

 In 1989, he joined the Human Genome Center at the Lawrence Berkeley Laboratory, Berkeley, as a staff scientist.
 Then he worked as an Associate Research Scientist at the Department of Human Genetics, Cetus Corporation, Emeryville, California for a year.
 In 1990, he entered the faculty of assistant professor the Department of Anthropology, Pennsylvania State University as assistant professor.
 He was promoted to associate professor in 1994 and a full professor in 1998.
-During 1996-1997 he served as a visiting professor at the Zoology Institute, University of Munich, Germany.
+During 1996-1997 he served as a visiting professor at the Zoology Institute, LMU Munich, Germany.
 In 1999, he got an appointment in the Department of Evolutionary Genetics, Max Planck Institute for Evolutionary Anthropology, Leipzig, as the Group Leader.
 He concurrently serves as an honorary professor of biological anthropology at the University of Leipzig.

 He has been an associate editor of the Journal of Human Evolution (from 1990 to 1993), Human Biology (1993–1997), BioEssays (2004 to present), Anthropological Science, (2004 to present), Evolutionary Biology (Springer Nature, 2007 to present), BMC Genetics (2008 to present), Gene (2009–2010), Investigative Genetics (2009 to present), EMBO Reports (2010 to present), and Language Dynamics and Change (2010 to present).
 He is also senior editor of the Annals of Human Genetics from 2008 to present.
 He has been in the technical working group, DNA Analysis Methods of FBI between 1993 and 1998, Defense Science Board Task Force on DNA Technology for Identification of Ancient Remains (1994–1995), Wellcome Trust Bioarchaeology Panel (2001–2005), Steering Committee for National Energy Research Council (NERC) Program on Environmental Factors and the Chronology of Human Evolution and Dispersal (EFCHED) (2001–2006).
 He is also a member of the advisory committee, The Role of Culture in Early Expansions of Humans, Heidelberg Academy of Sciences since 2008; advisory board, US National Evolutionary Synthesis Center since 2011; and chair, scientific advisory committee of the Program on Forensics and Ethnicity, Philippine Genome Center, since 2011.